JYunth/should-be-studying/README.md

 - [x] add reset button to distraction counter
 - [x] add skip button to breaks
 - [x] TEST: add skip button for work
+- [ ] Add sound for work and break ending
 - [ ] remove test
 - [ ] add subtle animation to dots
 - [ ] add a settings button and a modal for time setting